Protecting your Retirement Savings during a Divorce

 A spouse may take a Qualified Domestic Relations Order to their ex’s employer to ensure that they receive their fair share of the retirement account.
 A Qualified Domestic Relations Order is a court-ordered document that enables the spouse’s retirement administrator to swiftly and legally transfer retirement funds into the partner’s bank account.
-The entitled amount will reflect a deduction if you have paid into the retirement fund of your spouse during the course of your marriage.
+The entitled amount will reflect a deduction if you have paid into your spouse’s retirement fund during the course of your marriage.

-Attempting to hide or resist marital assets such as retirement funds in order to improperly protect shared marital assets is not worth it.
+Attempting to hide or resist marital assets such as retirement funds to protect shared marital assets improperly is not worth it.
 Seek the support of a skilled and experienced divorce attorney to help you protect as much of your assets as you can while complying fully with New Jersey Divorce Law and avoiding lengthy and potentially costly litigation with your spouse.